 I’ll never forget the look my puppy obedience class trainer gave me when I told her proudly that my puppy had gone on a two-mile hike with me.
 As she explained, puppies, especially large-breed puppies, should not be exercised too much, as over-exercising could cause joint and bone problems, and two miles was definitely too much for my three-month-old dog.

 While I never made that mistake again, it did leave me with a few questions.
-Just how much exercise is too much for a puppy, and how was I supposed to know when enough was enough?
+Just how much exercise is too much for a puppy, and how do you know when enough is enough?

 Subject of Debate

 There is a lot of debate in the dog world about puppies and exercise.
 Veterinarians, breeders, and trainers all seem to agree that too much exercise is just as bad as not enough, but there is no set formula for calculating your puppy’s progress.

 While it would be nice if there were a 100-percent-accurate chart you could look at that broke down puppies by breed and age and explained how much exercise they needed each day, complete with mileage and a puppy activity tracker, the reality is more complicated.

 Veterinarian Dr. Patty Khuly points out that some of this confusion stems from a combination of a lack of scientific studies and a variety of personal opinions.
 She compares the debate about puppy exercise to the ongoing debate about exercise, sports, and children – there are many different approaches to exercise, and each has its ups and downs.

 We may not have exact measurements, but there are a few common-sense considerations that can help you come up with a plan to keep your puppy active and healthy.